-When programmed as a clock the BA368C will display local time in twelve or in twenty four hour format.
+When programmed as a clock the BA364D will display local time in twelve or in twenty four hour format.
 Hours and minutes, or hours, minutes and seconds may be displayed.
-The displayed time can be adjusted via the front panel push-buttons which may be protected by a user definable four digit security code to prevent unauthorised or accidental adjustment.
+The displayed time is adjusted via the instruments internal push-buttons which may be protected by a user definable four digit security code to prevent unauthorised or accidental adjustment.